joe-d-cws/vss2git/readme.txt

 The program makes NO CHANGES to the VSS repository.
 If the results are not to your liking, fix whatever the problem was and try it again.

-6. OPTIONAL - Set up public keys for access to remote repo

-The steps for this vary on who does your hosting.

-I self-host, so it took me awhile to get this working.

-You will need to use ssh-keygen to create a public key on your LOCAL system.

-Add the public key to the ~/.ssh/authorized_keys file on the REMOTE system.

 ------------------------------------------------------------------------------